-Originally formed in 2012 (with Dave Ross on guitar) for a performance at the Evolving Music Series run by Arts for Art (presenters of the Vision Festival) WDU has since played at Tangle Festival, Quinn's (Beacon) and the Red Hook Jazz Festival.
+Originally formed in 2012 (with Dave Ross on guitar) WDU had their debut at the Evolving Music Series run by Arts for Art (presenters of the Vision Festival) and has also performed at Tangle Festival, Quinn's (Beacon) and the Red Hook Jazz Festival.

 Welf's other main project is Underground Horns, a 6-piece brass band which special recipe includes some funk, jazz and hip hop spiced up with African and other world rhythms...MUSIC FOR THE PEOPLE!

 Their second album BIG BEAT (2010) was reviewed by Ken Waxman in The New York Jazz Record calling them "an unapologetic party band with brains...with tonal inflections from the Big Easy, central Africa, the Maghreb and the Baltic states"